-Parallel to the WIPO Platform, the European Commission has been running a stakeholder dialogue on access to copyright works for persons with print disabilities with a particular focus on the situation in the EU Member States.
-This initiative, which supports the WIPO Platform, resulted in a Memorandum of Understanding (MoU) which the IFRRO President signed on behalf of IFRRO on 14 September 2010.
+Parallel to the WIPO Platform, the European Commission run a stakeholder dialogue on access to copyright works for persons with print disabilities, with a particular focus on the situation in the EU Member States.
+This initiative, which supported the WIPO Platform, resulted in a Memorandum of Understanding (MoU) which the IFRRO President signed on behalf of IFRRO on 14 September 2010.
 Other signatories to the MoU are EWC, FEP, STM, European Blind Union and the European Dyslexia Association.
 ETIN (European Trusted Intermediary Network), in which IFRRO was active from its establishment, was established following the EU Memorandum of Understanding on access to works by people with print disabilities and was a Brussels-based network representing both trusted intermediary organisations and rightholders.
 It aimed at having pan-European coverage.
 Its activities have been overtaken by the ABC initiative.

 IFRRO Resources to help RROs to assist authors and publishers provide appropriate access for VIPs

 Author and Publisher Resources on accessibility